 Colleen is an experienced private practice Audiologist and has worked in hospitals and hearing aid dispensing offices with both adult and pediatric populations.
 She is a clinical educator and an adjunct lecturer at the University of Toronto and a clinical educator at Georgian and Durham Colleges.

-Alsa has completed an Honours Bachelor of Arts Degree from University of Toronto, specializing in Psycholinguistics.
-She has graduated from the Communicative Disorders Assistant graduate program at Durham College.
+Tess has completed an Honours Bachelor of Arts degree from York University, specializing in Linguistics.
+She has recently graduated from the Communicative Disorders Assistant graduate program at Durham College.

 Tess gained experience with the adult population as a volunteer at the Aphasia Institute during her undergraduate years.
 She was responsible for facilitating communication groups and providing support for members with aphasia.
 In addition to her experience with adults, she also gained speech therapy experience with preschool-aged children during her clinical placement at Early Abilities.
 Tess volunteered at the Durham College Kids Speech and Language Clinic working with school-aged children while completing her second placement at Toronto Audiology Associates.
 She recently joined our team in a permanent position as an Audiology Assistant.

 Lauren has completed the Master’s of Clinical Science program in Audiology at Western University and has completed an Honours Bachelor of Arts degree from Western University, specialization in Kinesiology.
 During her clinical placements, she gained experience with both the pediatric and adult populations.
 Lauren is a registered member of the College of Audiologists and Speech Language Pathologists of Ontario (CASLPO).
 She is also a certified member of the Speech- Language and Audiology of Canada (SAC).
 Lauren has a strong passion for helping others and enjoys keeping up with scientific research.
 She has recently joined our team and is looking forward to working in a private practice.